Highline College

 BIRT Members

-• Danielle Slota, BIRT co-chair, Executive Director for the Office of the President
+• Danielle Slota, Executive Director & Title IX Coordinator, Office of the President

-• Edwina Fui, Interim-Director of Student Diversity & Inclusion
+• Edwina Fui, Director of Student Diversity & Inclusion

 • Francesca Fender, Associate Director of Public Safety and Emergency Management